robtweed/EWD/README.md

 Thanks to:

 - The Health Informatics Service, Calderdale & Huddersfield NHS Foundation Trust for sponsoring development and documentation of the ExtJS tag library
-- Oroville Hospital, CA, for sponsoring development of the ExtJS Charts tags
+- Oroville Hospital, CA, for sponsoring development of the ExtJS Charts tags & the Sencha Touch 2 tags
+- Harvard Medical School & the SMART Project (http://www.smartplatforms.org) for funding development of EWD's SMART Container functionality
 - Bug fixes and enhancements suggested by, identified by, and/or provided by:
   - Mike Clayton & Ryan Eastman, Quest Diagnostics
   - David Wicksell